microsoft/vsts-extension-retrospectives/README.md

 ### 8. Retrospective Summary

- The Retrospective Summary dialog is accessable from the "Board Actions" menu in the top navigation.
+ The Retrospective Summary dialog is accessible from the "Board Actions" menu in the top navigation.

 ![A screenshot that shows the Board Actions menu, where the "Show Retrospective Summary" is highlighted as though the mouse is hovering.](https://github.com/microsoft/vsts-extension-retrospectives/raw/main/documentation/images/desktop/show-retro-summary.png)